Saint Michaels, Maryland: 19th century

 Shipbuilding declined after the War of 1812, but an oyster industry revived the town a few decades later.
 By the late nineteenth century, most households in the town had at least one person engaged in some aspect of this fishery, either tonging oysters from the nearby waters of Miles River and Eastern Bay, or engaged in the shucking houses that came to line the waterfront.
 One of these businesses, Coulbourne and Jewett, founded in the early years of the twentieth century, is notable as a black-owned enterprise, and it early on came to specialize in crabmeat.
 As a means of marketing crabmeat, owner Frederick Jewett devised a five level grading system (regular, claw, special, backfin, and lump) which is still used by the industry today.

 St Michaels is where Frederick Douglass was sold in 1832 to Thomas Auld, and it was in the St Michaels jail that Douglass was confined in 1835 after an attempted escape to freedom.

+In the 1860s, Robert E. Lee stayed at Kemp House on the corner of Chestnut Street and Talbot Street, where he was hosted by Confederate sympathizer Oliver Sparks.

+20th century

+In 1902, Coulbourne and Jewett Seafood Packing Company was founded.
+The company was one of the first to exploit the region's abundant blue crab population.
+When in operation, it was one of Maryland's most successful minority-owned businesses and St. Michaels' largest employer.
+It closed in 1962.

-In addition to the Cannonball House and St. Michaels Historic District, Crooked Intention, Edmee S., Edna E. Lockwood, Island Bird (log canoe), Island Blossom (log canoe), Island Lark (log canoe), Jay Dee (log canoe), Magic (log canoe), Noddy (log canoe), The Old Inn, Persistence (log canoe), Rover (log canoe), Saint Michaels Mill, Sherwood Manor, Stanley Norman (skipjack), and Victorian Corn Cribs are listed on the National Register of Historic Places.
+In addition to the Cannonball House and St. Michaels Historic District, other National Register of Historic Places listings include Crooked Intention, Edmee S., Edna E. Lockwood, Island Bird (log canoe), Island Blossom (log canoe), Island Lark (log canoe), Jay Dee (log canoe), Magic (log canoe), Noddy (log canoe), The Old Inn, Persistence (log canoe), Rover (log canoe), Saint Michaels Mill, Sherwood Manor, Stanley Norman (skipjack), and Victorian Corn Cribs.